yousufmsoliman/geometry-central/docs/docs/surface/geometry/quantities.md

   double area = geometry.faceAreas[f];

-  // immediate computation: generally discouraged area = geometry.computeFaceArea(f);
+  // immediate computation: generally discouraged area = geometry.faceArea(f);
 }
 ```

 ## Lengths, areas, and angles

-These quantities are defined for any `IntrinsicGeometry`, which is the base class of all other geometry objects---they will always be available on any kind of geometry.
+These quantities are defined for any `IntrinsicGeometryInterface`, which is the base class of all other geometry objects---they will always be available on any kind of geometry.

 ??? func "edge length"